 Religion and ethics on BBC Two

-Watch Fatima discuss the overall religion strategy
+Watch Fatima discuss her strategy

 Fatima Salaria takes the lead on religion and ethics commissioning at the BBC, which sits within the wider specialist factual commissioning team.
 Tom McDonald is the Head of Specialist Factual and Natural History Commissioning.
 All proposals for religion and ethics should be submitted via BBC Pitch to the relevant commissioners as listed below.